It then sank in deep water, apparently suffering a radiation problem. Unconfirmed reports indicated some of the crew

 - Lt.
 Kamarov takes the bullet from The Mole in the novel and is killed, but survives in the film.

 - Also the eardrums of Red October's sonar officer (in the book, he doesn't remove his headset in time during one of the torpedo explosions and winds up temporarily deafened.)

-- Suspiciously Specific Denial: In the Opening Scroll, which bothers to remind you that this movie is totally fictitious.
+- Suspiciously Specific Denial: Invoked in the Opening Scroll, which bothers to remind you that this movie is totally fictitious.
 Honest.
 It actually is completely accurate but...

 - Tension-Cutting Laughter: When Ryan, Captain Mancuso and Seaman Jones arrive aboard the eponymous sub, there is dead silence as the Americans and Russians stare at one another.
 But when Ryan wordlessly requests a cigarette from one of the Russian officers, he coughs while smoking (earlier, he'd explain that he doesn't smoke, repeatedly turning down cigarettes), which amuses the Russians and soon eases the tensions between both sides.